GitTools/actions/docs/examples/github/gitversion/execute/usage-examples.md

-# Execute GitVersion Action (gitversion/execute) Usage Examples
+# Execute GitVersion Action (gitversion/execute) usage Examples

 Find out how to use the **gitversion/execute** action using the examples below.

-For the GitVersion workflow to execute successfully, you must checkout your Git repository with `fetch-depth: 0` to fetch all history for all tags and branches.
+Note that if the pipeline is setup to use a shallow git fetch mode the GitVersion Execute action will fail.
+It is required to use `fetch-depth: 0`.
 You must also run the GitVersion Setup step before the Execute step:

 ```yaml